11/6/2024

 speaker

-I would suggest that during COVID we invested in building infrastructure for our transient RV business.
+Yeah, I would just say that during COVID, we invested in building infrastructure for our transient RV business.
 We believe it has strong long-term fundamentals.
-However, as we've talked about in the near to medium term, the market conditions have been much more challenging than we anticipated, leading to continued revenue declines as we give back most of the really outsides growth that we experience through COVID.
-So we're managing this, and this was the question before, by flexing expenses as revenues are down.
-We would suggest that we did not get the flexed expenses that we should have gotten related to the rapid decline, especially in September, with the RV transient properties.
-But looking forward, we do see a feeder for our annual RV income stream growth, which as we said, continues to grow and really perform well.
+However, as we've talked about in the near to medium term, the market conditions have been much more challenging than we anticipated, leading to continued revenue declines as we give back most of the really outsized growth that we experienced through COVID.
+So we're managing this, and this was the question before, by flexing expenses, revenues are down and probably we would suggest that we did not get the flexed expenses that we should have gotten related to the rapid decline especially in September with the RV transient properties but looking forward we do see strategic value in that transient portfolio because As Fernando said, it is the feeder for our annual RV income stream growth, which, as we said, continues to grow and really perform well.
 So we remain focused on reducing that total exposure, but maintaining that part of our transient RV that kind of strengthens and grows the annual piece.

 speaker